MattSolutions/War-Card-Game/README.md

 # Swift Card Game

-This SwiftUI project showcases a basic card game interface with a "DEAL" button.
+This SwiftUI project showcases a card game interface with a "DEAL" button.
 Players can deal cards and see the outcomes.
 The game includes a scoring system to track player and CPU scores.

 # Features
 - Simple card game interface.